|

 to work with, but I can't go there...

-then, I do look back, but I am very much fixated with looking forward.
-I
+and then, I do look back, but I am very much fixated with looking

-was working on the Sweet Soulful Music and I was looking back at some of
+forward.
+I was working on the Sweet Soulful Music and I was looking back

 Unfortunately I did sort of beg, give me any sort of deal, I need this.